It's no secret that good things don't just happen by random, they require effort.

-If you beard is short then you'll most likely not need to use any throughout the day after applying your first amount of balm.
+If you sport a short beard style then you'll most likely not need to use any throughout the day after applying your first application.

 How Much Beard Balm To Use

-How much beard balm to use is another question asked to us frequently.
+How much beard balm to use is a good question!

 Too many men use far too much balm in their beards and it shows.

-When you use too much balm, your beard becomes very greasy looking which really isn't a great look.
+When you use too much balm, your beard will become very greasy looking which really isn't a great look.